 Accommodation in Ella is aplenty, and caters to every type of traveler.
 There are hundreds of guesthouses, homestays and boutique hotels in Ella – but here are some of the best places to stay in Ella, tried-and-tested by yours truly.

 For a high-end boutique luxury option, 98 Acres is one of the best hotels in Ella – there’s no doubt about it.
 This stunning property overlooks the tea plantations and Mini Adam’s Peak, the rooms are spacious and tastefully decorated, the spa is incredible and the food is delicate and very tasty.
 The location is perfect as it is where the trail to Mini Adam’s Peak begins, and is also only a stone’s throw away from the Nine Arch Bridge.
+98 Acres also recently opened up a day club – Ravana Pool Club – if you’re looking spend the day lounging about.
 Click here to check current rates and availability at 98 Acres.

 Wondering how many days to stay in Ella?
 In my opinion, you really don’t need more than 2 to 3 nights in Ella.
 It is a very small town and you can easily move onto other parts of Sri Lanka after just a few days – keep reading for suggestions of where to go after Ella.